haradakazuy02/ScriptShell/README.md

 # ScriptShell

-    It's a tool to run script.
+    This is a tool to run script.

+    It only run a step for each script line, so it cannot run into the calling method.

+    ex. script-shell -i javascript

+    ex. script-shell -script test.scala -silent scala

 ## usage